Ex-Proud Boys leader Tarrio guilty of Jan. 6 sedition plot

 In addition to Tarrio, a Miami resident, three other Proud Boys were convicted of seditious conspiracy: Ethan Nordean, Joseph Biggs and Zachary Rehl.

-Jurors have not yet reached a unanimous verdict on the sedition charge for fifth defendant: Dominic Pezzola.
-The judge told them to keep deliberating.
+Jurors have not yet reached a unanimous verdict on the sedition charge for fifth defendant: Dominic Pezzola, a new member who hadn’t spoken to the other defendants until after the charges were filed.
+Pezzola, however, was convicted of other serious charges.

-Nordean, of Auburn, Washington, was a Proud Boys chapter leader.
-Rehl led a group chapter in Philadelphia.
-Biggs, of Ormond Beach, Florida, was a self-described Proud Boys organizer.
-Pezzola was a group member from Rochester, New York.
+Tarrio, Nordean, Biggs and Rehl were also convicted of obstructing Congress’ certification of Biden’s electoral victory and obstructing law enforcement as well as two other conspiracy charges.
+The four were cleared of an assault charge stemming from Pezzola, who stole an officer’s riot shield.

+The judge told jurors to keep deliberating on a few remaining counts where they haven’t reached agreement.

 Prosecutors told jurors the group viewed itself as “Trump’s army” and was prepared for “all-out war” to stop Biden from becoming president.